 Methodology 7.14.
-Definition 2.3 showed we could define a coordinate plane in any field.
+Definition 2.6 showed we could define a coordinate plane over any field.
 Combined with Theorem 7.13, we have a bi-interpretation of fields and planes, described informally in Methodology 11.1 and formally in the Appendix to the supplement.
 This means that the algebraic proofs in high school analytic geometry can (but not easily) be converted to synthetic proofs in first order geometry.

 Problem 7.15.
 Add a and b (i.e. construct c) when a is to the left of 0 on $\ell$ .
-What is the inverse of a?
-The additive inverse of a is a' provided that $A'0 \cong 0A$ where a' is on $\ell$ but on the opposite side of 0 from A. That is, if a is the directed segment $\overrightarrow{0A}$ , -a is the directed segment $\overrightarrow{A'0}$ that is congruent to 0A.
+Algebraically, the additive inverse of a is a' provided that a + a' = 0.
+Construct the inverse of a.